As season 4 of the dystopian drama hits the air, we recommend medieval books its lead characters would do well to consult

 For the academic, the interwebs already feature numerous blog posts dedicated to the historicity or historical resonance of Game of Thrones (my favorite being Ohio State University’s day-long event dedicated to the historical-cultural themes in the book’s fictional universe), while wikis offer die-hard aficionados a forum to geek out on sigils, dragons, and the mechanical map seen in the opening credits.

 As a medievalist and manuscripts specialist, I couldn’t resist the temptation to pair my favorite show with my favorite artworks and draw up some reading recommendations for a few aristocratic characters—beloved and despised alike—from the Seven Kingdoms.
-Although the ghouling, blue-eyed, mummy-like White Walkers from the polar lands of Westeros will soon threaten all humankind, if the Game of Thrones characters were to read some of the great medieval texts recommended this post, following the example of medieval aristocrat Denise Poncher, shown below, who reads from the medieval bestseller known as the Book of Hours—then they too might be able to withstand the frightening trials that are in store.
+Although the ghouling, blue-eyed, mummy-like White Walkers from the polar lands of Westeros will soon threaten all humankind, if the Game of Thrones characters were to read some of the great medieval texts recommended in this post, following the example of medieval aristocrat Denise Poncher, shown below, who reads from the medieval bestseller known as the Book of Hours—then they too might be able to withstand the frightening trials that are in store.
 All men must die…unless they brush up on their manuscripts.

 Book Picks from the Getty Shelves